OCLC-Developer-Network/oclc-auth-python/README.md

 sudo pip install django-sslserver
 </pre>

-You can run my django project at `https://localhost:8000/auth/` by typing:
+You can run the django from the project root directory by typing:

 <pre>
 python manage.py runsslserver
 </pre>

+Point your browser to `https://localhost:8000/auth/` to see the output from the apps view.py file.

-Instead of the test ssl server, you can install <a href="http://blog.isotoma.com/2012/07/running-a-django-dev-instance-over-https/">Stunnel</a>.
+Optional: Instead of the test django-sslserver server, you can install <a href="http://blog.isotoma.com/2012/07/running-a-django-dev-instance-over-https/">Stunnel</a>.
+We leave that up to the experienced Python Developer.

-Once you get your localhost SSL environment set up and working, you can use the <a>authliboclc</a> library to work with authentication parameters.
+Once you get your localhost SSL environment set up and working, you can use the <a>authliboclc</a> library to handle the access token and user authentication patterns.

 The imports for working with the authentication library inside a Django view look like this: